Science of People - Logo

 #25 Where Am I?

-Even more, fun if you have a team of global nomads, start the meeting by guessing where everyone is.
+Even more fun if you have a team of global nomads: start the meeting by guessing where everyone is.

-The location doesn’t have to be dramatic or spectacular.
-It could even be their kids’ playroom or sitting in the grass in their backyard.
+The location doesn’t have to be dramatic.
+It could be their kids’ playroom or sitting in the grass in their backyard.
+Wherever they choose, it’s a fun activity for virtual team building.

 #26 GIFs Only Icebreaker